py5coding/py5book/tutorials/misc_render_helper_tools.md

 Currently this is limited to the default and OpenGL renderers (P2D and P3D).
 Support for other renderers such as SVG will be added in the future.

+All of the tools documented on this page work outside of Jupyter Notebooks, but it is here they are the most useful.

 ```{code-cell} ipython3
 from IPython.display import display